insight-creative/Knope/content/products/indoor-air-quality/humidifiers.md

 ---
 title: Humidifiers
 featuredImage: performance-fan-powered-humidifier-HUMXXLFP.png
-pageTitle: Humidifiers for the whole house
+page_title: Humidifiers for the whole house
 description: A whole house humidifier ensures your comfort when humidity levels are low by adding moisture to the air.
 weight: 4
 Product: